Cedar Hills Regional Landfill: History

 The state government originally owned the undeveloped Cedar Hills site and signed a 40-year lease with King County in 1960.
 The site was divided between a central landfill, established in 1964, and a rehabilitation center for alcoholics.
 The central facility at Cedar Hills replaced a system of 16 open landfills that were operated by the county until the late 1960s.
 The facility was initially expected to handle the county's garbage needs for up to 40–50 years, but the addition of a contract with the City of Seattle caused capacity concerns by the late 1960s.
 The county government paid $350,000 to acquire a high-density compactor in 1968 that doubled capacity at Cedar Hills.
 The machine compressed garbage into a tenth of its original volume and deposited bales of compressed garbage into open trenches.

 King County operated several other landfills, including a "backup" site for Cedar Hills near Issaquah, but they ceased operations in the 1980s in favor of expanding Cedar Hills.
 The City of Seattle diverted its garbage to the Midway Landfill in Kent in the mid-1970s, but returned to Cedar Hills in 1987.
 To reduce the burden of garbage disposal at Cedar Hills, Puget Sound Energy proposed the construction of a waste-to-energy incineration plant in 1980, but the proposal was repeatedly declined by the county government.
 A nearby composting facility was opened by a private operator in 1989.

 Cedar Hills was designated as a high-risk hazardous site by the Washington State Department of Ecology in 1992 due to the presence of arsenic, lead, and benzene in groundwater.
 As of 2016, liquids from the oldest sections of the landfill are anticipated to seep into an underground aquifer by 2058.
 The landfill is also home to a population of bald eagles, ravens, crows, and seagulls who pick up garbage and drop pieces in surrounding neighborhoods.
 The county government uses fireworks and other countermeasures to deter the birds, and have sought permission to use similar tactics against the bald eagles.
+Beginning in January 2025, Cedar Hills was closed on weekends as part of a pilot program to reduce operating costs that are not fully recouped from fees on commercial garbage haulers.